 Francscator shared his wife’s incident with teammates, some of whom looked for a rational explanation: the old wing has old pipes, they figured, and water pressure could rattle the faucet open.
 John rejected this: “that whole place was gutted and redone recently.
 New plumbing – new paint – new sheetrock – new everything.”

-Creepy.
 That’s like the twist ending you discover at the end of the film.
-Just when you think it was all a dream or they just imagined being visited by spirits, you learn the hotel was entirely renovated and is still haunted.
+Just when you think it was all a dream, or they imagined being visited by spirits, you learn the hotel was entirely renovated and is still haunted.

 Pitchers Joey Hamilton and Billy Koch chimed in that they’d been spooked the previous night when the lights in their rooms kept flickering.
 Several teammates echoed similar complaints, including hitting coach Cito Gaston, whose hotel room door, which he’d locked and chained shut, kept opening in the middle of the night and then slamming.
 Manager Jim Fregosi reported that his door, too, had slammed.